lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

 We further assume the container you want to use with lightly is called `farm-animals` and already contains images.
 If you don't have a storage account or container yet follow the instructions `here <https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal>`_.

-Go to "Security + networking > Shared access signature".
+Go to **"Security + networking"** > **"Shared access signature"**.
 There, configure the access rights to your liking.
 Lightly requires at least read and list access to the container.
+Write access is required for thumbnails or when working with videos and object level.
-Make sure to also tick the boxes for the required resource types (Container and Object).
-Set an expiry date and then click on "Generate SAS and connection string".
-Copy the generated "SAS token" including the "?" and store it in a secure location.
+Make sure to *also* tick the boxes for the required resource types (Container and Object).
+Set an expiry date and then click on **"Generate SAS and connection string"**.
+Copy the generated `SAS token` *including the "?"* and store it in a secure location.
 Head to the next section to see how you can configure the Lightly dataset.